hypothesis/h/README.rst

 Those wishing to contribute to the project should also `subscribe`_ to the development mailing list and read about `contributing`_.
 Then consider getting started on one of the issues that are ready for work by clicking on the badge below.
-Issues tagged with the label 'cake' are ideal for new contributors.
+Issues tagged with the label 'New Contributor Friendly' are ideal for new contributors.

 .. image:: https://badge.waffle.io/hypothesis/h.svg?label=1%20-%20Ready
    :target: https://waffle.io/hypothesis/h